OrestShchukin/Debian12-Jenkins-Vault-Zabbix/README.md

 ### 4. Start the environment
-Open the terminal inside the cloned folder and run the command:
+Open the terminal inside the cloned directory and run the command:
 ```bash
 vagrant up
 ```